-The notice for the amendment must include details of any proposed resolution to change the Bylaws
+The notice for the amendment must include details of any proposed resolution to change the Bylaws.

-At least three quarter (75%) of the voting members present at the meeting must approve the change(s)
+At least three quarter (75%) of the Voting Members present at the meeting must approve the change(s).

-The amended By-laws take effect after approval of the Special Resolution at a duly constituted Meeting, and only after the approval of the Corporate Registry of Alberta.
+The amended Bylaws take effect after approval of the Special Resolution at a duly constituted Meeting, and only after the approval of the Corporate Registry of Alberta.

-13 Article XIV - Distributing Assets and Dissolving the Association
+13 Article XII - Distributing Assets and Dissolving the Association